autogluon/autogluon/docs/tutorials/multimodal/index.rst

 Multimodal Prediction
 =====================

-For problems on multimodal data tables that contain image, text, and tabular data, AutoGluon provides `AutoMMPredictor` (or simply calling it AutoMM) that automatically selects and fuses deep learning backbones from popular packages like `timm <https://github.com/rwightman/pytorch-image-models>`_, `huggingface/transformers <https://github.com/huggingface/transformers>`_, `CLIP <https://github.com/openai/CLIP>`_, etc. You can not only use `AutoMMPredictor` to solve classical text and image prediction problems such as sentiment classification, intent detection, paraphrase detection, image classification, but also use it on multimodal problems that involve image, text, and tabular features, e.g., predicting the product price based on the items' description, photo, and other metadata, or matching images with text descriptions.
-Moreover, `AutoMMPredictor` can be used as a basic model in the multi-layer stack-ensemble of `TabularPredictor`.
+For problems on multimodal data tables that contain image, text, and tabular data, AutoGluon provides `AutoMMPredictor` (abbreviated `AutoMM`) that automatically selects and fuses deep learning backbones from popular packages like `timm <https://github.com/rwightman/pytorch-image-models>`_, `huggingface/transformers <https://github.com/huggingface/transformers>`_, `CLIP <https://github.com/openai/CLIP>`_, etc. You can not only use `AutoMM` to solve classical text and image prediction problems such as sentiment classification, intent detection, paraphrase detection, image classification, but also use it on multimodal problems that involve image, text, and tabular features, e.g., predicting the product price based on the items' description, photo, and other metadata, or matching images with text descriptions.
+Moreover, `AutoMM` can be used as a basic model in the multi-layer stack-ensemble of `TabularPredictor`.

 .. container:: cards